questianon/sdupdates/README.md

 Whenever you want to run NovelAI from your computer, run webui-user.bat.
 The first time will initialize, which may cause some errors.
 If there are no errors, it will give you a web address (usually http://127.0.0.1:7860/ ).
 This is the WebUI, from which you run NovelAI using your computer's disk.
 The usual errors will require you to edit the .bat--do this in Notepad or n++.
 There will be a line of code beginning with "COMMANDLINE_ARGS=".
-Add "--precision full --no-half" directly after this, on the same line.
+Add "--precision full --no-half" directly after this, on the same line. (remove the quotations)
 If you get an error about "--skip-torch-cuda-test", add it as well (making the line "--skip-torch-cuda-test --precision full --no-half").

 After you started the .bat and got the WebUI loaded, go to Settings and scroll to Stable Diffusion.
 Set the checkpoint to final-pruned and the hypernetwork of your choice.